AKL-FIRE/Optimization/README.md

 # Optimization
 This repository consists of a series of algorithm about optimization.

-I developed an module about optimization problems.
+I developed a module about optimization problems.

-You can use optpy to Calculate your optimization problems.
-In this module I designed interface and GUI for users.
+You can use optpy to calculate your optimization problems.
+In this module, I designed interface and GUI for users.

 main.py uses GUI to help you find the fittest method to solve your problems.